 Meet Luigi Chinetti

-If there’s one name you should remember today, it’s Luigi Chinetti.
+If there’s one thing you should remember today, it’s this name: Luigi Chinetti.
 Chinetti was an Italian racing driver who immigrated to the United States during the Second World War.
-In total, he competed in twelve 24 hours of Le Mans, won three of them, and took first prize twice at the 24 hours of Spa Francorchamps.
-He also knew his way around the business of selling cars.
-It’s what you might call the perfect resume for working with the great Enzo Ferrari.
+In total, he competed in twelve 24 hours of Le Mans, won three of them and took first price twice at the 24 hours of Spa Francorchamps.
+He also knew his way around the car selling business.
+The perfect resume to start working for and with Enzo Ferrari you’d say.

 Chinetti was born in a small town north of Milan in 1901.
-He quickly became interested in cars and got his first job in the automotive industry at the age of 16.
-He worked for Alfa Romeo as a mechanic and worked his way up to a sales position in their Paris dealership.
-It was during this time with Alfa Romeo that Chinetti and Enzo first met.
+He quickly became interested in cars and he got his first job in the automotive industry at the age of 16.
+He worked for Alfa Romeo as a mechanic and worked his way up to becoming a sales for the brand in their Parisian-based dealership.

-Chinetti was interested in racing as well, so he developed his skills on the side.
+Chinetti was interested in racing as well, so he practiced his skills on the side.
 His first big appearance was at the 1932 24 hours of Le Mans.
 Together with his co-driver Raymond Sommer, he managed to win the endurance race in an Alfa Romeo 8C 2300 LM.
 In 1958, Chinetti founded the North American Racing Team (NART).
-We’ll save that story for another time, because it’s one you don’t want to miss.
+We’ll save that story for another time, make sure you don’t miss out.

-During the Second World War, Chinetti moved to the United States, but in December 1946 he flew back to Modena to meet with Enzo Ferrari.
+During the Second World War, Chinetti moved to the United States.
+In December 1946, Chinetti flew back to Modena to meet with Enzo Ferrari.
 At this time, Enzo was thinking about starting a company and Chinetti recommended to build race (and eventually road) cars.
 When Enzo asked how he would sell exclusive cars, Chinetti promised to take care of that.
-Enzo agreed.
-Chinetti had world-class racing abilities and his selling skills were even better; Ferrari could not have gained a better representative.
+Enzo agreed and he could not have picked a better representative.
+His racing abilities were mega, his selling skills were even better.

 Enzo and Chinetti sat down with a few other executives to set up a plan to sell race cars to privateers.
 To finance the production, they would eventually introduce road cars.
-In 1948, just a year after the introduction of the first Ferrari, Chinetti sold his first Ferrari, the 1948 166 MM Barchetta (s/n 0002M), to California radio executive Tommy Lee.
+Just a year after the introduction of the first Ferrari, Chinetti managed to sell a 166 MM Barchetta to Tommy Lee, a Californian radio executive in 1948.

 In the early years of his importing career, most of the sales Chinetti made were kept secret to protect the privacy of his clients.
-In 1954, he officially emerged as the U.S. importer for Ferrari.
+In 1954, he officially started as the US-importer for Ferrari.

-Chinetti opened his first dealership in Manhattan and eventually moved to Greenwich, Connecticut.
-This business remains open, owned by Miller Motorcars – a Ferrari-Maserati dealership.
+Chinetti opened his first dealership in Manhattan.
+He eventually moved to Greenwich, Connecticut.
+This business remains open, owned by Miller Motorcars, a Ferrari-Maserati dealership.

-The American market was growing every year and offered great potential for Ferrari, so much so that they started producing cars solely for the U.S. market.
-The first one in this range was the 340 America (1950–1952).
-This front-engine V12 grand tourer produced about 197 bhp.
+The American market was growing every year and offered great potential for Ferrari, so much so that they started producing Ferraris solely for the US-market.
+The first one in this range was the 340 America (1950 – 1952).
+This front-V12 grand tourer produced about 197 bhp.
 Ferrari only build 23 units with different types of bodyworks: 11 by Vignale, 8 by Touring and 4 by Ghia.

-There is so much more to talk about when it comes to Chinetti, so stay tuned.
-The impact he had on Ferrari’’s legacy is indescribable.
-The U.S. market remains their most profitable market to date.
+There is so much more to talk and write about Chinetti, so stay tuned.
+The impact he had on Ferraris legacy is indescribable: the US-market remains their most profitable market to this date.